-Figure 4.
-Annual estimated area of deforestation (SBB, 2020a)
+Figure 4.4: Annual average estimated area of deforestation (SBB, 2021)

-For the years 2009, 2013, 2015 and 2017, Post-deforestation Land Use Land Cover (LULC) maps have been created where the drivers of deforestation were determined through multi-sectoral collaboration.
-The main driver of deforestation is mining (mainly gold mining).
-Gold mining covers about 68% of the deforestation for the period 2000-2017 (SBB, 2020a).
+15 www.goldprice.org

+Figure 4.5: Historical gold price data

+Post-deforestation Land Use Land Cover (LULC) maps

+Based on the deforestation maps, post-deforestation Land Use Land Cover (LULC) maps are produced showing the different drivers of deforestation.
+Within the regional ACTO project it was agreed by all member countries that these maps will be produced every two years, in order to monitor the land use changes.
+The post-deforestation LULC maps have been produced for the periods: 2000-2009, 2000-2013, 2000-2015 and 2000-2017.
+The drivers were determined through multi-sectoral collaboration.
+For these maps, the following classes were considered: Agriculture, Burned area, Infrastructure, Mining, Pasture, Built area, Other and Secondary vegetation.
+Forest fire (Burned areas class) is considered for the estimation of the non-CO2 gasses.
+The data for the Burned area have been extracted from the post-deforestation LULC maps 2000-2009, 2000-2013, 2000-2015 and the deforestation data from 2016-2017 and 2018-2019.

+The results of the most recent post-deforestation LULC map (2000-2017) shows that Mining is the main driver of deforestation (68%), with 98% of mining resulting from gold mining activities (SBB, 2021).
 According to the regional study where the impact of gold mining on the forest cover in the Guiana Shield region was assessed, the rate of gold mining has doubled when comparing the periods 2000-2008 and 2008-2014 (Rahm M. et al., 2015).

-In the recent ECOSEO regional project, it seems that there is a more stable trend of gold mining during the period 2016-2018, compared to the previous period (Rahm M. et al., 2020).
-This could be due to the low and stable price of gold on the international market.
+In the recent Ecosystem Services Observatory of the Guiana Shield (ECOSEO) regional project, it seems that there was a more stable trend of gold mining during the period 2016-2018, compared to the previous period (Rahm M. et al., 2020).
+This could be due to the stable price of gold on the international market.
 Based on a general assessment, 80% of the gold mining areas are artisanal small-scale gold mining (ASGM).

+In Suriname, the other two main drivers of deforestation for the period 2000-2017, followed by Mining are Infrastructure (18%) and Agriculture (5%) (SBB, 2021).
+Figure 4.6 shows an overview of the drivers of deforestation for the period 2000-2017.
+These activities are assumed to cause long term deforestation (more than 10 years), which is in line with the FRA deforestation standard which states that16 "an area cannot be defined as deforestation when the forest regenerates in this area within 10 years".

-The other two main drivers of deforestation for the period 2000-2017 are infrastructure (18%) and agriculture (5%) (SBB, 2020a).
-It is no surprise that infrastructure is the second largest cause of deforestation, as most new roads are built to reach new logging areas in the interior of the country.
-The rising logging road construction in the last years was a main driver for deforestation caused by infrastructure, as increased logging means that more logging areas have to be reached.
+Infrastructure is the second largest cause of deforestation, as many new roads are built to reach new logging areas in the interior of the country.
+This is related to the increase in the annual logging production, as increased logging means that more logging areas have to be reached.
 These roads can also serve a dual purpose by making remote communities accessible.
-Logging infrastructure is also built in the greenstone belt resulting from the expansion of logging and mining activities.
-Land use change matrices have been created for the period 2009-2013, 2013-2015 and 2015-2017, indicating the transformation of the forest and the LULC classes between the given years with the amount of area in ha (see annex 5).

-Deforestation or conversion from forested land to other types of land is monitored in Suriname using the IPCC Approach 3 (See annex 5 - Overview of the classes in the Deforestation maps and Post-deforestation LULC maps).
+Logging infrastructure is also built in the Greenstone belt resulting from the expansion of mining activities.
+Deforestation or conversion from forested land to other types of land is monitored in Suriname using the IPCC Approach 3.

+Figure 4.6: Drivers of deforestation areas for the period 2000-2017

-4.4.2 Source and compilation of data for carbon stocks
+4.4.3 Source and compilation of data for carbon stocks